Historic and forecast benefit expenditure and caseload data usually consistent with the annual Budget and Autumn Statement.

 - methods for estimating expenditure have been improved

-Forecasts use a number of techniques appropriate to the particular benefits, taking into account demographic, economic, social and policy factors.
+Forecasts are made using a number of techniques appropriate to the particular benefits, taking into account demographic, economic, social and policy factors.